 projects, interactive modules, and discussion boards.

 - You still enter The University of Alabama as a freshman, still eligible for freshman

-scholarships and Honors College, even if you have Advanced Placement credit.
+scholarships and Honors College, even if you have Advanced Placement (AP) credit.

 - Your credit transfers broadly to colleges and universities nationwide.

-- Be eligible for special UA benefits: Priority housing for entering freshmen at UA
+- You are eligible for special UA benefits: Priority housing for entering freshmen at

 year of high school).